myasslick/shellshock/README.md

 Role Name
 =========

-Shellshock vulnerability checker and remediation for Ubuntu-based servers.
+Shellshock vulnerability checker and remediation for apt and yum-based servers.

 If the remote host is using an end-of-life Ubuntu release (e.g. 13.10) then this playbook will edit the host's ``/etc/apt/sources.list``